 The NEPPS issue resolution process for raising and resolving various policy and implementation issues related to Performance Partnerships is outlined in EPA's Best Practices Guide for Performance Partnership Grants with States.
-The process includes various informal and formal steps culminating in a final decision by the Deputy Administrator, where needed.
+6 The process includes various formal and informal steps culminating in a final decision by the Deputy Administrator, where needed.
 This is especially appropriate in situations involving denial of a state's request for flexibility and innovation in a PPG.